 - You can include your closing costs in the new loan, but may not pull out equity even if you have it.

 - The refinance has to leave you in a stronger financial position.
 This means you either need to be reducing your monthly payment, moving you into a shorter-term loan, or going from an ARM loan to a fixed rate loan.

 - Lenders may impose some underwriting requirements, such as a credit score review, but the lending standards are usually relaxed.

-If you have a loan from FHA, VA or USDA, you cannot beat the streamline refinance program.
+If you have a government loan you cannot beat the streamline refinance program.
 This program has allowed millions of homeowners in trouble on their mortgages to refinance into a lower rate.
 It does not allow you to pull out cash, but just being able to have a lower payment each month can make all the difference in the world to many people.
 Check the VA home loan requirements and the FHA loan requirements so you know what you need before they ask you for it.

 Note that you need to be current on your payments; you generally cannot have had any late payments in the last 12 months.